pchemguy/spec-kit/templates/capabilities/capabilities.md

 - capture primary user intent through dedicated Core User Capabilities;
 - include Supporting Functional Capabilities required to make the core capability usable, correct, and coherent;
 - represent NFFF Aspects that meet promotion requirements;
-- preserve clear separation between Capability Model classes;
+- preserve coherent separation between Capability Model classes across the capability set;
-- reflect how users access, use, and experience the system, not how it is implemented;
+- maintain non-overlapping, inspectable capability areas across the overall decomposition;
+- express capabilities in terms of user-recognizable value, access, usage, and experience rather than implementation structure;
 - make explicit the user value or functional intent of each capability;
-- expose natural capability boundaries implied by user intent, interaction patterns, access differences, and environment differences;
+- expose natural capability boundaries implied by:
+    - user intent;
+    - interaction patterns;
+    - access differences;
+    - environment differences;
 - represent usability, access, launch, delivery, environment, and runtime concerns that materially affect user experience;
-- represent all meaningful capabilities from the target description without redundancy or conflation.
+- cover all meaningful capabilities described or strongly implied by the target description without redundancy or conflation;
+- balance granularity:
+    - not fragmented into isolated low-level actions;
+    - not collapsed into overly broad umbrella capabilities.

 The capability set MUST NOT:

-- combine capabilities when doing so would obscure distinct user intent or experience;
+- combine capabilities when doing so would obscure distinct user intent, experience, access patterns, or environment distinctions;
-- split capabilities when doing so would produce low-value or overly narrow fragments.
+- split capabilities when doing so would produce low-value, artificial, or overly narrow fragments.
- ---

-#### Coverage and Structure Requirements

-The capability set MUST:

-- cover all meaningful capabilities described or strongly implied by the target description;
-- include dedicated capabilities for Core User Capabilities;
-- include dedicated capabilities for NFFF Aspects that meet promotion requirements;
-- preserve clear separation between Capability Model classes;
-- represent cohesive, inspectable capability areas;
-- translate system concerns into user-centric terms of access, usage, and experience;
-- balance granularity:
-    - not fragmented into low-level actions;
-    - not collapsed into overly broad umbrellas.

 ---